jl4mb0s0n/Lamboson_Manlolo_Philippines-Monthly-Typhoon-Trend-2014-2024-/README.md

 The distribution indicates that most years experience a moderate number of typhoons, with occasional peaks showing particularly active years.

 ### Visualization 2: KDE Plot of Monthly Typhoon Frequency
+This Kernel Density Estimate (KDE) plot highlights the distribution of monthly typhoon occurrences.
+It helps identify months with the highest likelihood of typhoon activity.

 ## 5. Key Insights